varabyte/kobweb/README.md

 * ***Setup Gradle***: This action is optional but I recommend it because it configures a bunch of caching for you.
 * ***Caching the browser***: `kobweb export` needs to download a browser the first time it is run.
 This workflow sets up a cache that saves it across runs.
-The cache is tagged with a unique ID so that future Kobweb releases, which may change the version of browser downloaded, will use a new cache bucket (allowing GitHub to eventually clean up the old one).
+The cache is tagged with a unique ID so that future Kobweb releases, which may change the version of the browser downloaded, will use a new cache bucket (allowing GitHub to eventually clean up the old one).
 * ***Upload site***: This action uploads the exported site as an artifact.
 You can then download the artifact from the workflow summary page.
-Your own workflow will likely delete this action and do something else here, like upload to a web server (or some location accessible by your webserver) or copy files over into a `gh_pages` repository.
+Your own workflow will likely delete this action and do something else here, like upload to a web server (or some location accessible by your web server) or copy files over into a `gh_pages` repository.
 I've included this here (and set the retention days very low) just so you can verify that the workflow is working for your project.